pdfernhout/High-Performance-Organizations-Reading-List/README.md

 ### Autism and Asperger's Syndrome

 In any high-performance organization -- especially one involving software -- it is likely there will be high-performing detail-oriented people on staff with Asperger's or who are otherwise on the autism spectrum to some degree.
 It's also increasingly likely that people on staff may be dealing with a spouse, child, or other close relative with Asperger's or some other form of autism.
 Asperger's in women and girls in particular is often not recognized or is misunderstood.
 Here are a few starting points for a general familiarity with an issue which may not be obvious just by looking at someone.
 The issue may not even be obvious when interacting with someone with Asperger's, especially women who over the years may have developed excellent coping skills and yet may still be in a high state of anxiety in a social interaction requiring much emotional energy to maintain composure -- energy which otherwise might be channelled into improved organizational productivity.

+In general, characteristics of any person (not just Asperger's) can be strengths or weaknesses in different situations.
+What matters for high performance in a diverse organization is a good match of person to situation.
+For example, some fastidiousness or even distrustfullness may be helpful for debugging as a programmer but harmful for social interactions especially as a manager (unless the person can learn to rein in such traits in a difference context).

 "4 Strategies for Managing Workers with Autism or Asperger's Syndrome"
 https://quickbooks.intuit.com/r/employees/4-strategies-for-managing-workers-with-autism-or-aspergers-syndrome/